-Nginx is a high-performance web server widely used that is ideal for hosting websites, web applications, and services on your Raspberry Pi.
+Nginx is a high-performance web server widely used and ideal for hosting websites, web applications, and services on your Raspberry Pi.

-Nginx (pronounced “engine-x”) is an open-source web server and reverse proxy that is known for its high performance, low resource consumption and ability to handle a large number of simultaneous connections.
+Nginx (pronounced “engine-x”) is an open-source web server and reverse proxy known for its high performance, low resource consumption, and ability to handle a large number of simultaneous connections.

-One of the things that stands out in Nginx is its ease of use as a reverse proxy and load balancer, making it a very useful tool in high-demand environments.
+One of the things that stands out about Nginx is its ease of acting as a reverse proxy and load balancer, making it a very useful tool in high-demand environments.

 Installing Nginx on Raspberry Pi

-To install Nginx on your Raspberry Pi, we open a terminal and execute the following command,
+To install Nginx on your Raspberry Pi, open a terminal and run the following command:

 sudo apt install nginx

-We wait for it to install, and that’s it.
-So easy!
-When it’s ready, we can check that Nginx is running with,
+Wait for it to install, that’s it.
+It’s that easy!
+When it’s ready, we can verify that Nginx is running with:

 sudo service nginx status

-If at any point we need to stop, start, or restart Nginx, we can do so with these commands
+If at any point we need to stop, start, or restart Nginx we can do it with these commands:

 Configuring Nginx

-The main configuration of Nginx is located in the /etc/nginx/ directory.
+The main Nginx configuration is located in the /etc/nginx/ directory.
 The main configuration file is /etc/nginx/nginx.conf.
-By default, it has a snippet like the following.
+By default, it has a tip like the following.

 user www-data;